auerlab/fasda/README.md

 The kallisto abundance.tsv file format is used as input for normalization and computing fold-change and P-values.
-The "fasda abundance" command (unfinished) computes abundances from SAM/BAM/CRAM files and produces a kallisto-style abundance file, so that data from other aligners can be used.
-This will be used to support output from hisat2 as well as ChIP-Seq and ATAC-Seq peak data.
+The "fasda abundance" command computes abundances from SAM/BAM/CRAM files and produces a kallisto-style abundance TSV file, so that data from other aligners can be used.
+This is currently used to support output from hisat2, and will support ChIP-Seq and ATAC-Seq peak data in the future.

 The sample output below is from 14 biological replicates of yeast RNA-Seq data with wild-type and SNF2 mutant conditions.
 The run times included